 Overall, this platform is a solution for account management, data security, as well as storage, and organization.

 This article just covers the basics of ArcGIS Enterprise.
-For all the latest information, make sure to visit Esri’s ArcGIS Enterprise website or check out this Introduction to ArcGIS Enterprise video.
+For all the latest information, make sure to visit Esri’s ArcGIS Enterprise website.
+You can also check out this Introduction to ArcGIS Enterprise video.